BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 ![Refinement](./refinement.png)<center>**Refinement**</center>

-In order to accurately predict the human pose, we start with an image and a default pose, concatenated together as separate channels, and let the NN incrementally choose optimal pose update.
+In order to accurately predict the human pose, we start with an image, and a default pose, concatenated together as separate channels, and let the NN incrementally choose optimal pose update.
 Apparently, protein backbone prediction does not differ much from human pose estimation.

 Again, I feel that DeepMind tried two alternative approaches for prediction of 3D structure, IPA and refinement, and just like it happened with